Victorian Department of Education and Training

 The University of Melbourne accepts online applications year-round.

-- The DET Scholarship application opens on Monday 9 September 2019 and closes Monday 7 October 2019 (midnight)
+- The DET Scholarship application opens on Monday 23 March 2020 and closes Monday 20 April 2020 (midnight).

 Prepare your application

 You may be required to provide the following supporting documentation with your application as well as any documents pertaining to the DET scholarship: